-Aquaponics is a revolutionary system for growing plants by fertilizing them with the waste water from fish in a sustainable closed system.
+Aquaponics is a revolutionary system for growing plants by fertilizing them with the wastewater from fish in a sustainable closed system.
 A combination of aquaculture and hydroponics, aquaponic gardening is an amazingly productive way to grow organic vegetables, greens, herbs, and fruits, while providing the added benefits of fresh fish as a safe, healthy source of protein.
 On a larger scale, it is a key solution to mitigating food insecurity, climate change, groundwater pollution, and the impacts of overfishing on our oceans.
 Aquaponic Gardeningis the definitive do-it-yourself home manual, focused on giving you all the tools you need to create your own aquaponic system and enjoy healthy, safe, fresh, and delicious food all year round.
 Starting with an overview of the theory, benefits, and potential of aquaponics, the book goes on to explain:

 Aquaponics systems are completely organic.
 They are four to six times more productive and use ninety percent less water than conventional gardens.
 Other advantages include no weeds, fewer pests, and no watering, fertilizing, bending, digging, or heavy lifting--in fact, there really is no downside!
 Anyone interested in taking the next step towards self-sufficiency will be fascinated by this practical, accessible, and well-illustrated guide.

 Sylvia Bernstein is the president and founder of The Aquaponic Source and the Vice Chairman of the Aquaponics Association.
 An experienced speaker and internationally recognized expert on aquaponic gardening, Sylvia writes and blogs on the subject for the Aquaponic Gardening Blog, Growing Edge and more.
-Her inspiration is a large, thriving aquaponic setup in her backyard greenhouse in Boulder, CO powered by tilapia, catfish, and other creatures-that-swim
+Her inspiration is a large, thriving aquaponic set up in her backyard greenhouse in Boulder, CO powered by tilapia, catfish, and other creatures-that-swim